-First doses could be available this year, if developers can avoid major setbacks, according to both Anthony Fauci, director of the U.S. National Institute of Allergy and Infectious Diseases, and Richard Hatchett, head of the Oslo-based Coalition for Epidemic Preparedness Innovations, which works to advance new vaccines.
+First doses could be available as soon as this year, if developers can avoid major setbacks, according to both Anthony Fauci, director of the U.S. National Institute of Allergy and Infectious Diseases, and Richard Hatchett, head of the Oslo-based Coalition for Epidemic Preparedness Innovations (CEPI), which works to advance new vaccines.
 Hitting that target would be remarkable considering the process of bringing a conventional vaccine from inception to the finish line takes on average nearly 11 years.
 And just 6% of experimental vaccines make it all the way.

 2. Why does it usually take so long?

-3. How might a Covid-19 vaccine be hastened?
+3. How might delivery of a Covid-19 vaccine be hastened?

 Experts are employing or proposing a number of ways: